qwj/python-vpn/README.rst

 Introduction
 ------------

-All VPN softwares are stupid, clumsy and hard to config.
+All VPN softwares are stupid, clumsy and hard to configure.
 So comes **python-vpn**.

 QuickStart
 ----------